Home › How Litigation Costs Behave > When no single decision point feels decisiveWhen no single decision point feels decisive

 The process is iterative.

 As layers build, the baseline level of activity increases.
-The matter becomes more complex to manage.
-Future decisions are made within this expanded context.

-Timeframes extend to accommodate the additional work.
-Cost follows the increased level of activity.
+Timeframes extend to accommodate additional work.

 Decision control in practice